Memory-dependent noise-induced resonance and diffusion in non-markovian systems: Conclusion

 We have analyzed the dynamics of system for different prehistories in various areas on the $ (\nu,\mu_0) $-plain in the absence of random force.
 We have shown that, on the lower borderline of the asymptotic-stationarity region, the variable $ V $ tends to a constant value at $t\rightarrow\infty$.
 On the upper borderline, the variable $ V(t\rightarrow \infty) $ goes asymptotically into oscillatory mode with some given frequency.
 This means that we deal here with the classical oscillatory motion.

 Then, we have considered the system behavior under the action of random force.
-We have shown that on borderlines of the first type, corresponding to smaller values of the amplitude $\mu_0$ of non-local memory, the diffusion with memory takes place, whereas on borderlines of the second type, corresponding to larger values of $\mu_0$, the phenomenon of stochastic resonance occurs.
-A distinctive feature of stochastic resonance in the systems under consideration is that it occurs in the absence of an external regular periodic force.
+We have shown that on borderlines of the first type, corresponding to smaller values of the amplitude $\mu_0$ of non-local memory, the diffusion with memory takes place, whereas on borderlines of the second type, corresponding to larger values of $\mu_0$, the phenomenon of noise-induced resonance occurs.
+A distinctive feature of noise-induced resonance in the systems under consideration is that it occurs in the absence of an external regular periodic force.
 It takes place due to the presence of frequencies in the noise spectrum, which are close to the self-frequency of the system.

-We have analyzed also the variance of the process and compared its behavior for regions of asymptotic stationarity and non-stationarity, as well as for diffusive and stochastic resonance borderlines between them.
+We have analyzed also the variance of the process and compared its behavior for regions of asymptotic stationarity and non-stationarity, as well as for diffusive and noise-induced-resonance borderlines between them.